collective/collective.developermanual/source/plone_theme_development/theme_product_with_diazo.rst

 are merged together in the order they are declared with as far as the condition are the same.

-If the next resource as a different condition, it will ends the current merged set of resources, and start a new one.
+If the next resource as a different condition, it will end the current merged set of resources, and start a new one.

 So if you want to minimize the total number of resulting files, you have to: